Image: Anti-uranium picket at Hamilton No 4 in Brisbane 1977

 a reeking trail across our dreams of orchards.

-Thirty-five years ago a small group of people sat on railway track on Hamilton No 4 Wharf – we were trying to stop the uranium train.
+In August 1977, a small group of people sat on railway track on Hamilton No 4 Wharf in Brisbane – we were trying to stop the uranium train.
 A ship was waiting to take yellow cake (an ore from which Uranium is produced) to Hamburg in Germany.
 The Queensland government had opened up mining and export of uranium to Germany, France, anywhere and everywhere.

 We set out to prove Fraser, his government and the mining companies wrong.